dialect-katrineholm/saasify/README.md

   ## Relations ##

-   //to add a relaiton use the add-functions
+   //to add a relaiton use the add-method
    $plan = saasify()->plan()->setName('foo')->save();
    $module = saasify()->module()->setName('bar')->save();
    $plan->addModule($module);

-   //or remove using the remove-functions
+   //or remove using the remove-method
    $plan->removeModule($module)

    //As of now, you need to set the module on a model before its saved.